arun-prathap/ncc2025-aitmdp/README.md

 The generated plots can be found in img/.

-The code for fetching data from jsons/\*.json and convert to dictionary for plotting is available in gen_figures/\*.py from which plots are generated with plotfigure function in utils/plot_from_dicts.py.
+The code for fetching data from jsons/\*.json and converting to dictionary for plotting is available in gen_figures/\*.py from which plots are generated with plotfigure function in utils/plot_from_dicts.py.

 ```bash
 ├── generate_figures.py